Last clean run with result, attestation, receipt, and delivered callback.

 The console tracks manual release policy, webhook verification, rate limits, credit caps, and a production pause switch.

-The endpoints give agents and operators one way to read the console snapshot, read lifecycle state, retry a failed run, and inspect settlement rail state.
+The endpoints give agents and agent operators one way to read the console snapshot, read lifecycle state, retry a failed run, and inspect settlement rail state.

 GET https://os.weverlabs.com/api/agents/console